Investigators and staff conducting human research must complete human subjects protection training.

 Training Opportunities at Other Local Institutions

-Children's also accepts human subjects protection training provided by the University of Washington or the Fred Hutchinson Cancer Research Center.
+Seattle Children's also accepts human subjects protection training provided by the University of Washington or Fred Hutch.

 Web-Based Training: CITI (Collaborative Institutional Training Initiative)

-Children's also accepts the Web-based training through the University of Miami.
-Please note: either the Biomedical or the Social/Behavioral Research course can be taken to fulfill the requirements of human subjects training, depending on what type will be most useful for your area of research.
+Seattle Children's also accepts the Web-based training through the University of Miami.
+Please note: Either the Biomedical or the Social/Behavioral Research course can be taken to fulfill the requirements of human subjects training, depending on what type will be most useful for your area of research.

 This training is available to staff and students of the University of Washington and staff at the Fred Hutchinson Cancer Research Center.